 Do You Need Special Insurance When Driving for Uber and Lyft?

-Obviously, you need car insurance to legally drive on the road.
+You need car insurance to legally drive on the road.
 Your standard car insurance will cover non-commercial driving: say, when you’re driving to pick up groceries.

 Your car insurance will not, however, cover you when you’re driving for Uber or Lyft.
 When you’re on the clock serving a rideshare company, you’ll need a special type of commercial insurance.
 Fortunately, Uber and Lyft provide basic commercial car insurance to all drivers while they’re on the clock.
 However, this auto insurance may not provide adequate coverage for you, your car, and your passengers.